The Employment Law Review: Hong Kong

 An employee will be entitled to a severance payment if he or she has been employed under a continuous contract for a minimum of 24 months and is dismissed by reason of redundancy or is laid off.
-There is no requirement to notify any government department other than the IRD, and no requirement to notify any trade union, unless the employer is bound by an agreement with the union to do so.
+There is no requirement to notify any government department, other than the IRD, or any trade union, unless the employer is bound by an agreement with the union to do so.

 Except for the requirement that the employee must be given a statement of the calculation of the severance payment, termination of an employee's contract for redundancy would follow the same procedure for termination as in a non-redundancy situation.

 The amount of a severance payment (or long-service payment) due to an employee is calculated by reference to the number of years of service (pro rata for any part year) and the last full month's wages.
 For each year of service, the employee will be entitled to receive either two-thirds of his or her last full month's wages or two-thirds of HK$22,500, whichever is less.
 This sets a ceiling of HK$15,000 on the monthly amount.
 This amount has not changed for several decades and, consequently, has fallen well behind overall wage levels as compared with those prevailing when it was set.
 After a statutory payment has been made to an employee, an employer is entitled to reimbursement of the amount of that payment from its mandatory contributions to the employee's MPF account, thereby in all likelihood setting off in full (or very nearly) the statutory payment made to the employee.